Ok, so here’s the thing. Green Smoothie’s have got me curious…

 The smoothie looks so much prettier in its constituent parts than when blended together- I might invest in a covered cup/flask so that I’m not distracted by the luminous green colour as a reminder!

 P.S If I’ve bored you already then you don’t need to read on….
-However you really should, because I have summarised what I consider to be the most interesting and useful extracts from the
+However you really should, because I have summarised what I consider to be the most interesting and useful extracts from the book to help you understand and prepare green smoothies.

 The following notes are taken more or less directly word for word (page references given).